gpuweb/gpuweb/proposals/subgroup-matrix.md

 These types are not considered “composite” in the WGSL taxonomy, because they are not decomposible.
 You can’t reference a sub-vector or a single component.
-The numeric dimensions must be a const-expressions.
+The numeric dimensions must be const-expressions.
-These types cannot be part of any interface, they can only be instantiated in the Function address space.
+These types cannot be part of any interface; they can only be instantiated in the Function address space.
 They are plain types (similar to atomics) so that they can be included in composite types.